VDA5050/VDA5050/VDA5050_EN.md

 If the mobile robot receives a message that contains a field which is marked as optional in this protocol, the mobile robot is expected to act accordingly and shall not ignore the field.
 If the mobile robot cannot process the order due to an unsupported parameter, it shall communicate this with an error of type 'UNSUPPORTED_PARAMETER' and error level 'CRITICAL' and to reject the order.

-Fleet control shall only send optional information that the mobile robot supports.
+Fleet control shall only send optional fields that the mobile robot supports.

 Example: Trajectories are optional.
 If a mobile robot cannot process trajectories, fleet control shall not send a trajectory to the mobile robot.